Welcome To The Team!

 -Your dog must be fixed if older than 9 months

--Proof of a recent negative fecal exam (conducted within the last two weeks)
+-Proof of a recent negative fecal exam (conducted within two to three weeks of the evaluation date)

 -Records with proof of up-to-date Bordetella (annual), Rabies and DHPP vaccines